 UPDATE: On the heels of the release of Google for Jobs, the search engine giant is also getting into the Applicant Tracking System game, with the release of “Hire” an all-new platform geared towards small to mid-sized businesses.

-This week, tech giant Google announced that it will be breaking into the recruitment scene with the launch of Google for Jobs.
-The service is aimed at helping candidates find better opportunities across a variety of job search platforms.
+The tech giant announced earlier this year that it will be breaking into the recruitment scene with the launch of Google for Jobs.

-- Google will use their location functions to help pinpoint jobs that are close to where a job seeker lives and help users identify how far away certain opportunities are when considering open positions.
+- Google will use their location functions to help pinpoint jobs that are close to where a job seeker lives and help job seekers identify how far away certain opportunities are when considering open positions.

-- Users will be able to further their search inquiries by applying filters to their job search, which include type of industry, the date of a particular job posting and the type of position (part-time, full-time, etc).
+- Job seekers will be able to further their search inquiries by applying filters to their job search, which include type of industry, the date of a particular job posting and the type of position (part-time, full-time, etc).

 How do you think Google for Jobs will affect the recruitment industry?
 Share with us at @taketheview.